WanderBernardo/BankingSystem_Project/System_Baking_V02/README.md

 # Banking System - Version 02

-For the secund version of the system we must implement operations: deposit, withdrawal and statement in Functions and include two new functions: Account Registration and User Registration.
+For the second version of the system we must implement operations: deposit, withdrawal and statement in Functions and include two new functions: Account Registration and User Registration.

 **General Objective**
 - Separate the functions existing of withdrawal, deposit and statement in function;